Omni Calculator logo

 Who is eligible for the relief check?
 Where do you sign up?

 All working Americans (that is, those that filed their last tax return) or those on Social Security will be considered, similar to how they were considered in the CARES Act.
-Admittedly, not everyone will get financial support, since the amount given depends heavily on your yearly income (More on salary and conversion of monthly to yearly in our hourly to salary calculator.).
+Admittedly, not everyone will get financial support, since the amount given depends heavily on your yearly income (More on salary and conversion of monthly to yearly in our salary to hourly calculator.).
 However, since the base payment amount has been increased to $2000, the money will phase out at a higher income so people who didn't get a check under the CARES Act might get one this time.

 The COVID-related Tax Relief Act of 2020 states that if your status is a "nonresident alien" (that is, someone who has not passed the green card test or the substantial presence test), you would not be eligible for the relief check.
 The bill summary explains that even if you did not file 2019 taxes, you may still be eligible: